 The key thing is to weigh up the pros and cons and consider which factors are most important to you.

 At Grant Thornton, we don’t employ one particular person, so you will find that the people you work with come from lots of different backgrounds.
-The junior members of an audit team will generally range in age from about 17 to 35.
-We are offering jobs to an increasing number of school leavers so you can rest assured that you will be working with a diverse group of like-minded people.
+The junior members of a team will generally range in age from about 17 to 35.
+We have lots of school leaver opportunities so you can rest assured that you will be working alongside your peers.

 Tips for applying?

 See the other parts of our ‘Tips’ section.
 The same thing applies to both school leavers and graduates – the application process is no different.
-The key is to practice, practice, practice.
 Don’t let the fact that you will be interviewed alongside graduates put you off.
 Clearly there will be a difference in the experience and knowledge of a graduate and a school leaver, and our recruiters, managers and partners understand this and will make their decisions accordingly.

 What will the role entail?